audreyazura/NanoHikari/README.md

 ## Goal

-This software aim to reproduce the luminscence of a quantum dot (QD) layer.
+This software aim to reproduce the luminescence of a quantum dot (QD) layer.
 It does so by simulating a QD layer with electrons, and simulate their recombinations.

-The obtained spectra can be compared to one taken from an experiment, and the QD density can then be adjusted in order to extract the QD distribution from the luminescence.
+This software has several execution mode:
+- simulation of the luminescence, either under continuous light  or one shot illumination, of a sample with a randomly generated distribution of quantum dots from materials chosen by the user
+- simulation of the luminescence, either under continuous light  or one shot illumination, of a sample generated from an AFM image entered by the user
+- adjusting a distribution of quantum dot by comparing the simulated luminescence to an experimental, and try to deduce a more accurate QD distribution

-## Alpha version
+## v1.0-beta

-The software is in alpha at the moment.
-Most functionnality are there, and it can generate luminescence from an inputed Quantum Dot distribution.
-However, there is still a problem in the fitting function, and after a few fitting passes, the fit deviate strongly from the experimental luminescence.
-The reasons are still under investigation.

-At the moment, the input in the software works with configuration files, all situated in the /src/ressources folder.
+This version includes all the simulation goal: the software can generate the luminescence of a sample, either by generating a gaussian distribution of quantum or by generating it from a file entered by the user.
+It can simulate the luminescence either under single shot or under continuous excitation.

+A tentative fitting algorithm has also be implemented, but the results are not satisfactory at the moment.
+Try it at your risks.

+The alpha only has graphical interface for the ongoing simulation.
+All the information beforehand has to been entered in properties files in the /ressources folder, as described below.

 At the start, the software loads configuration/default.conf.
 This file must contain the adress to a luminescence file, as well as a metamaterial.
 Only the QD distribution file is optionnal.
 The material is refered to by its ID.